 To support you identify the right career for you, the School of Geography holds an annual careers event.
-If you are interested in a career that involves environmental sustainability, in particular, you can develop your leadership skills by taking part in the Sustainability Internship Programme run by SoGE's Environmental Change Institute.
+If you are interested in a career that involves environmental sustainability, in particular, you can develop your leadership skills by taking part in the Sustainability Internship Programme run by our Environmental Change Institute.

 The School of Geography and the Environment is proud to have an active alumni community.
 With over 5,000 former geography undergraduates as well as more than 1,500 Masters and DPhil graduates this network is a growing source of professional contacts, knowledge, and advice.
-Find out more about some of our alumni.